 All formal solicitations

 Purchasing and Business Services is responsible for contracting with the best sources of supply for the university.
-However, user departments are encouraged to provide ASU buyers with the names of vendors to broaden the supplier base.
-These vendors need to be set up in the VNAS table for ASU to do business with them.
-If a vendor is not in the VNAS table, the user department establishes a Vendor Entry (VE) document in Advantage.
-See PUR 502–07, “Vendor Entry.”
-ASU buyers will send solicitation letters to both suggested and already known vendors.
+However, user departments are encouraged to provide ASU buyers with the names of suppliers to broaden the supplier base.
+These suppliers need to be set up in the VNAS table for ASU to do business with them.
+If a supplier is not in the VNAS table, the user department establishes a Supplier Entry document in Advantage.
+See PUR 502–07, “Supplier Entry.”
+ASU buyers will send solicitation letters to both suggested and already known suppliers.

-In those rare cases in which the buyer cannot agree with the justification submitted by the user, the final authority for selection of the supplier rests with the director of Purchasing and Business Services.
+In those rare cases in which the buyer cannot agree with the justification submitted by the user, the final authority for selection of the supplier rests with the chief procurement officer.

 |Note:||Throughout the evaluation process, both the buyer and the user should strive to document the rationale for decisions, as all such documentation is subject to outside review.|

-For additional information on vendor selection, see PUR 502–03, “Award of Contract for Goods and Services.”
+For additional information on supplier selection, see PUR 502–03, “Award of Contract for Goods and Services.”